thuvh/pygpgme/docs/source/api.rst

 Bitwise OR combinations of the following constants can be used as values for :py:attr:`Context.keylist_mode`.

+.. autoclass:: KeylistMode(enum.IntFlag)

-.. py:data:: KEYLIST_MODE_LOCAL
+  .. autoattribute:: LOCAL

     Specifies that the local keyring should be searched.
 This is the default.

-.. py:data:: KEYLIST_MODE_EXTERN
+  .. autoattribute:: EXTERN

     Specifies that an external source should be searched.
-The type of external source is dependant on the crypto engine used and whether it is combined with :py:data:`KEYLIST_MODE_LOCAL`.
+The type of external source is dependant on the crypto engine used and whether it is combined with :py:data:`LOCAL`.
 For example, it can be a remote keyserver or LDAP certificate server.

-.. py:data:: KEYLIST_MODE_SIGS
+  .. autoattribute:: SIGS

     Specifies that the key signatures should be included in the listed keys.

-.. py:data:: KEYLIST_MODE_SIG_NOTATIONS
+  .. autoattribute:: SIG_NOTATIONS

-    [#missing-const]_ Specifies that the signature notations on key signatures should be included in the listed keys.
-This only works if :py:data:`KEYLIST_MODE_SIGS` is also enabled.
+    Specifies that the signature notations on key signatures should be included in the listed keys.
+This only works if :py:data:`SIGS` is also enabled.

-.. py:data:: KEYLIST_MODE_WITH_SECRET
+  .. autoattribute:: WITH_SECRET

-    [#missing-const]_ Returns information about the presence of a corresponding secret key in a public key listing.
+    Returns information about the presence of a corresponding secret key in a public key listing.
 A public key listing with this mode is slower than a standard listing but can be used instead of a second run to list the secret keys.
 This is only supported for GnuPG versions >= 2.1.

-.. py:data:: KEYLIST_MODE_EPHEMERAL
+  .. autoattribute:: EPHEMERAL

-    [#missing-const]_ Specifies that keys flagged as ephemeral are included in the listing.
+    Specifies that keys flagged as ephemeral are included in the listing.

-.. py:data:: KEYLIST_MODE_VALIDATE
+  .. autoattribute:: VALIDATE

-    [#missing-const]_ Specifies that the backend should do key or certificate validation and not just get the validity information from an internal cache.
+    Specifies that the backend should do key or certificate validation and not just get the validity information from an internal cache.
 This might be an expensive operation and is in general not useful.
 Currently only implemented for the S/MIME backend and ignored for other backends.

 Encryption Flags